bassem-elsodany/som-guided-vector-search/README.md

 **Content Analysis**:
 - **Only 1 out of 7 documents** is actually relevant to OAuth2
 - The relevant document mentions "Issuer", "client provider", and "oauth" in the metadata URL
-- The other 6 documents cover teams, partner management, permissions, GitHub sync, and Composer—completely unrelated to OAuth2
+- The other 6 documents cover teams, partner management, permissions, GitHub sync, and Composer completely unrelated to OAuth2

 #### 4. Summary & Analysis